 We offer the largest music box shop floor in Touhoku region.

-You can do trial listening of all music box and order your
+You can do trial listening of all music box and order your original music box.

 In addition to them, we sell local folk crafts such as “Ostorica” which is the accessory using Matsushima oyster shellfish.